 Also, the launch of Google’s SGE (search generative experience) and algorithm updates at the end of 2023 has meant it is pulling in a LOT of Reddit results into its results.

 There has never been a better time for coaches to jump on Reddit.

 Quora gets over 300 million monthly visits, and in 2020, Reddit had a staggering 2.0 billion comments left across over 3.1 million different subreddits.

 As you can imagine, people are asking and answering questions on every conceivable topic.

 There are three benefits to using both sites that make it somewhat of a no-brainer.

-1. I have had two life coaching clients come directly from people reading in-depth answers that I gave worth about $3k.
+1. I had two life coaching clients come directly from people reading in-depth answers that I gave worth about $3k.